csfeeser/ansible_essentials/broken_playbook_tuesday.md

 Use vim to create a playbook file of your choosing and enter the following.
 Then test, fix, repeat!

+### Debugging tip: run the playbook, see what error occurs.
+Then, focus on ONLY fixing that error.
+Then run again!
+Try not to introduce more errors as you go, focus on one thing at a time.

 ```yaml
 ---
 - name: Tuesday Challenge